ComputationalRadiationPhysics/pyDive/docs/tutorial.rst

 Example 2: Particle density field
 ---------------------------------

 Given the list of particles in our ``sample.h5`` we want to create a 2D density field out of it.
+For this particle-to-mesh mapping we need to apply a certain particle shape like cloud-in-shape (CIC), triangular-shaped-cloud (TSC), and so on.
+A list of these together with the actual mapping functions can be found in the :mod:`pyDive.mappings` module.
+If you miss a shape you can easily create one by your own by basically just defining a particle shape function.
+Note that if you have `numba <http://numba.pydata.org/>`_ installed the shape function will be compiled resulting in a significant speed-up.

 We assume that the particle positions are distributed randomly.
 This means although each engine is loading a separate part of all particles it needs to write to the entire density field.
 Therefore the density field must have a whole representation on each participating engine.
 This is the job of :class:`pyDive.cloned_ndarray.cloned_ndarray.cloned_ndarray`. ::